Have a Nice Day (Bon Jovi song)

 "Have a Nice Day" is a song by American rock band Bon Jovi.
 Written, composed and produced by Jon Bon Jovi, Richie Sambora, and John Shanks, "Have a Nice Day" was the first single released from the band's 2005 album of the same name.
 The overall message of the song can be taken several ways, but reflects an overall theme of both tolerance and defiance, and its title has a discordant effect from its message.
 Musically, the song features a propulsive blast of power chords, drum beats, and sneering vocals, as well as choruses and hooks similar to Bon Jovi's previous material.
 It received a positive reception from critics, some of whom praised the song's arrangement and message; both favorable and unfavorable comparisons were made to the band's previous hit "It's My Life".

 "Have a Nice Day" was released to radio on August 8, 2005, and as a physical and digital single on August 30, 2005.
 It peaked in the top ten in eleven countries, appearing on year-end charts in five of them as well.
-Although it only peaked at number 53 in the United States on the Billboard Hot 100, "Have a Nice Day" peaked at number six on the Adult Pop Songs chart and at number 38 on both the Pop 100 and Mainstream Rock charts; it also peaked at number 6 on the European Hot 100 chart.
+Although it only peaked at number 53 on the US Billboard Hot 100, "Have a Nice Day" peaked at number six on the Adult Top 40 chart and at number 38 on both the Pop 100 and Mainstream Rock Tracks charts.
 "Have a Nice Day" has been certified Gold in both the United States and Australia, signifying sales of 500,000 units in the United States and shipments of 35,000 units in Australia.
 Bon Jovi has performed "Have a Nice Day" live, and included the song on their greatest hits album Greatest Hits, as well as on several of their video albums.
 The music video for "Have a Nice Day" was designed by ad agency Deutsch as part of a broader ad campaign to promote the album Have a Nice Day, and focuses on what the creative director of Deutsch describes as a 'pissed-off smiley face'.